 You can get one from your local thrift store if you want to see how you go with it, or eBay is also a good source for secondhand pens.
 You would be surprised to see how many secondhand pens you can get on eBay.
 I was!

 More ideas to tur your office zero waste:

 - Buy reusable Binders such as this one:

 - Change your plastic Highlighters for eco-friendly ones

 - Use recycled paper

-I hope this information was useful to you and I get you excited about fountain pens and how to recycle pens since we don’t want them clogging up landfill or our ocean and beaches.
+I hope this information was useful to you, and I get you excited about fountain pens and how to recycle pens since we don’t want them clogging up landfills or our ocean and beaches.